-After the show the plants were donated to Lindengate charity, which has a suitable habitat (including a few ponds) where they will continue to thrive.
+After the show the exhibit was donated to Lindengate charity, which has a suitable habitat (including a few ponds) where the plants will continue to thrive.
 They also run therapeutic garden programmes to support mental health, particularly with NHS and youth groups.
 Your work and support will reach into many people’s lives throughout the years to come,” says the charity’s Andy Grant.”

 Meet the designers